Marsan-Ma-zz/tf_chatbot_pretrained_model/README.md

 1. **example_model.tar.gz**

-   A pre-trained model using twitter_en corpus from [this repository](https://github.com/Marsan-Ma/chat_corpus) this one is smaller and suitable for demo, but it might generate _UNK token since the dictionary is smaller.
+   A pre-trained model using twitter_en corpus from [this repository](https://github.com/Marsan-Ma/chat_corpus)
+   this one is smaller and suitable for demo, but it might generate _UNK (unknown word token) since the dictionary is smaller.
    (params: size = 128, vocab_size = 50000, num_layers = 4)

 2. **twitter_en_big_model.tar.gz**